-**This week our learning theme is … 'look closely - part 2'**
+**This week our learning theme is … 'Goldilocks and the Three Bears - part 2'**

 Welcome to Voles Class (EYFS Unit) |